tumtumtum/StreamingKit/README.md

 ## Other

-Background playback on iOS is easily added to your application by using the  `AudioSessionInitialize` to your AppDelegate.
+Background playback on iOS is easily added to your application by calling the  `AudioSessionInitialize` in your AppDelegate.

 ### Authors and Contributors
 Copyright 2012, Thong Nguyen (@tumtumtum)